 Second, we don’t see room in your situation for our team to make a unique impact.

-Or, we’re confident we’re a good match can make a unique impact.
+Or, we’re confident we’re a fit and can make a unique impact.

 What are we looking for?